This post may contain affiliate links. Please read my disclosure policy.

 - If you want to make cookie discs, press each dough ball to the desired thickness using the bottom of a flat glass covered with a small piece of wax paper.

-Bake for 13 minutes at 350F until lightly browned around the edges.
+Bake for 11-13 minutes or until lightly browned around the edges.
 Slide the parchment paper and baked cookies onto a wire rack to cool.

 Repeat with a new piece of parchment paper placed on a cooled cookie sheet.
 Cool cookies completely if using a glaze.
 If covering in confectioners' sugar, allow the hot cookies to cool for a minute then toss in 1 cup of powdered sugar to coat.
 Cool completely on the wire rack.

 To make the glaze, mix together 1 cup of powdered sugar and 2 tablespoons fresh squeezed lemon juice.
 Add more lemon juice or sugar as needed to reach desired consistency.
 Spread on each cookie and garnish with lemon zest if desired.

 - Allow the glaze to fully set then store cookies in a cool place or refrigerator.

 Prep time does not include 1 hour chilling time for the dough.